-Valentine’s Day is fast approaching and it’s the first big retail day of the decade (according to most of us, at least).
+The Valentine’s Day shopping season is one of the most lucrative periods for retail and SMB Owners.
 For many small businesses, January and early February are slow times of the year, so it’s important that your retail store is ready to take advantage of the day.

 And even though it’s around the corner, it’s not too late to get your store ready!
 Many Valentine’s Day shoppers wait until the last week to do their gift shopping, and some even wait until the day itself.
 So it’s still worth considering a few last-minute Valentine’s Day sale ideas for your shoppers.